Sammy at Welcome Center

 Students that submit a paper California College Promise Grant application and do not meet the qualification, will have their application returned.

-Students that submit a paper application and are eligible, their award will be entered within 7-10 business days.
-Students are able to check if they were awarded any aid through their Financial Aid Self Service.
-By log in, clicking on 'Financial Aid', select the current school year under 'Select an Award Year', and click on 'Review Your Financial Aid Award Letter'.
+For students that submit a paper application and are eligible, their award will be entered within 7-10 business days.
+Students are able to check if they were awarded any aid through their My Cabrillo portal.
+Log in, click on 'Financial Aid', select the current school year under 'Select an Award Year', and click on 'Review Your Financial Aid Award Letter'.
 If you have been awarded the California College Promise Grant waiver it will be listed here.

 For further general refund questions or information about your refund status, please contact Student Accounts.